Does the CSX device cost money to the exhibitor?

 If you or someone at your cinema is tech savvy, we can walk you through the installation of your CSX over the phone.
-If you'd prefer to have an installer come to your theatre to assist, we can arrange an installation through Cinematronix or ProjecTech.
+If you'd prefer to have an installer come to your theatre to assist, we can arrange an installation through Cinematronix, ProjecTech, or another installer.

 What happens once content has finished transferring to my CSX?

 Once content has been delivered to your CSX, you ingest the content onto your playback server/projector like usual.
 Instead of ingesting from a drive, you select the CSX as your ingest source.

 Am I notified when new content has been delivered to my CSX?